 About Rep. Ed Orcutt

 Rep. Ed Orcutt was appointed to the Washington State House of Representatives in 2002.
 From 2002 to 2013, he represented the 18th District.
-Due to redistricting, Ed went on to represent the 20th District and is currently serving his ninth full term as state representative.
+Due to redistricting, Ed went on to represent the 20th District and is serving his eleventh term as state representative.

-Focused on creating jobs and protecting taxpayers, Ed is an advocate for pro-growth policies that benefit families and communities.
+Focused on creating jobs and protecting taxpayers, Ed is an advocate for policies that benefit families and communities.
 He is also a strong voice for a more effective and accountable state government that works for – not against – property owners and employers.

 Ed is the ranking member on the House Finance Committee, which considers issues relating to state and local revenues.
-He is also a member of the Economic and Revenue Forecast Council.
-Ed believes our state tax system produces enough revenue to pay for state priorities and save for a rainy day, and state lawmakers should resist efforts to raise taxes on individuals, families or employers.
+He is also a member of the state Economic and Revenue Forecast Council.
+Ed believes our state tax system produces enough revenue to pay for state priorities, and state lawmakers should resist efforts to raise taxes on individuals, families, or employers.

 Ed is also a leader on transportation issues, having served as ranking member on the House Transportation Committee from 2013 to 2018.
-He continues to serve on the committee where he advocates for local transportation solutions and the effective use of gas-tax revenue.
-Ed also serves on: the House Rural Development, Agriculture and Natural Resources Committee where he relies on his forestry background to advocate for sound forest policy.
-And, he serves on Joint Legislative Audit and Review Committee; and the Joint Transportation Committee.
+He continues to serve on the committee where he advocates for local transportation solutions and the effective use of state gas-tax revenue.
+Ed also serves on the House Rural Development, Agriculture, and Natural Resources Committee where he relies on his forestry background to advocate for sound forest policy.
+And, he serves on Joint Legislative Audit and Review Committee which oversees how state government operates.

-Ed received an Associate Degree in Science from the University of Maine.
-He then went on to earn his Bachelor of Science Degree in Forest Management from the University of Idaho.
+Ed received an Associate of Science Degree in Forest Management from the University of Maine.
+He then went on to earn a Bachelor of Science Degree in Forest Management from the University of Idaho.
 Ed has been a forestry consultant since 1990.
 In 2009, he became the owner of his own consulting company.

-An advocate for protecting our natural resource industries and quality of life, Ed's experience as a small business owner has provided insight on the challenges employers and families face from their government.
+An advocate for protecting our economy, employers, and quality of life, Ed’s experience as a small business owner has provided insight on the challenges employers and families face from their government.